 The walkouts had ended nearly two hours earlier.
 But inside a classroom at Santa Ana High School, an important civics lesson was just beginning.

-About two hours after Wednesday’s planned national protests over gun violence, members of the Santa Ana High speech and debate team took part in a Skype video chat on the topic with their counterparts from Nova High School in Broward County, Florida.
+Following Wednesday’s planned national protests over gun violence, members of the Santa Ana High speech and debate team took part in a Skype video chat on the topic with their counterparts from Nova High School in Broward County, Florida.

 Nova is located about 25 miles from Marjory Stoneman Douglas High, and the two sites are both part of Broward County Public Schools.
 As such, the horrific Valentine’s Day shooting that took 17 lives was understandably more personal to the Nova students, many of whom occasionally traveled to Stoneman Douglas for team competitions.
 Some said they had friends who attended Stoneman Douglas.